ANALYTICS SOLUTIONS2025-10-27

 Visualization gives a clear “picture” of what the data analysis means by giving it a visual context.

-Scientifically, the human brain is better equipped to process images than words, so data visualization makes it easier for the human mind to identify patterns within large data sets.
+Scientifically, the human brain processes images better than words, so data visualization makes it easier for the human mind to identify patterns in large datasets.

-Then, the visualization may be in the form of a map, a graph, a bar chart, or another type of chart.
+Then, the visualization may take the form of a map, graph, bar chart, or another type of chart.

 The objective here is to communicate information to the target audience effectively.